Yucatán Peninsula: Economy

 In the late historic and early modern eras, the Yucatán Peninsula was largely a cattle ranching, logging, chicle and henequen production area.
 Since the 1970s, the Yucatán Peninsula has reoriented its economy towards tourism, especially in the Mexican state of Quintana Roo.
 Aside from tourism, another source of income that is important in the Peninsula is logging as well as chicle industries specifically in Belize.
 Oil was also found in certain parts of the Yucatán, bringing in more economic opportunities.
 Once a small fishing village, Cancún in the northeast of the peninsula has grown into a thriving city.
 The Riviera Maya, which stretches along the east coast of the peninsula between Cancún and Tulum, houses over 50,000 beds.
 The best-known locations are the former fishing town of Playa del Carmen, the ecological parks Xcaret and Xel-Há and the Maya ruins of Tulum and Coba.

 Population

-Population throughout the Yucatán Peninsula is very different throughout each part of the Peninsula.
+The population of the Yucatán Peninsula is very different throughout each part of the Peninsula.
 Population density and ethnic composition are two factors that play into the total population.
-The most populated area is Mérida in Yucatán state as well as the areas that surround that region.
-The least populated part of the peninsula is Quintana Roo which is a state located in the Southeastern part of Mexico.
+The most populated area is Mérida in Yucatán state and the surrounding region, contrasted by the state of Quintana Roo, the least populated part of the peninsula.
 In terms of ethnic composition, a majority of the population consisted of both Maya and Mestizos.